Sevi (band): Performances

-Over the years, SEVI has become notable for their theatrical and original approach to their stage shows.
+Over the years, Sevi has become notable for their theatrical and original approach to their stage shows.
 The stage is also decorated to match the theme of the evening; sound designs, scenery, costumes are always integral to the show.
-SEVI's first such concept, the so-called Pirate Show, was developed in order to enhance the audience's experience for the promotional release of What Lies Beyond, the band's debut.
+Sevi's first such concept, the so-called Pirate Show, was developed in order to enhance the audience's experience for the promotional release of What Lies Beyond, the band's debut.
 Apart from the stylized costumes, the band members had tucked daggers and pistols into their britches, laid down chains, hanged cobwebs, and scattered skulls around the stage, with the beginning of the show being signaled by cannon fire, courtesy of their own, non-deadly but quite LOUD prop cannon.
 This theme was taken on the road for the “What Lies Beyond Tour 2012”.

-A month after the first Pirate Show performance, SEVI returns to the local stage with their second stage design “Route 66.”
+A month after the first Pirate Show performance, Sevi returns to the local stage with their second stage design “Route 66.”
 The stage being made to look like a small gas station on a US highway going nowhere, the musicians themselves were in full character; dusty and road-weary, looking for a place to lay down their hats and strike a chord or two.

-Following this order, SEVI comes up with the idea to rearrange their songs into a multi-genre acoustic performance.
-Coupled with the video presentation of the song “The Victim", SEVI set an intimate stage/scene inviting folks to hear and enjoy the band's softer side.
-The stage is decorated like a cozy and familiar room, hats and umbrellas hanging on hooks, candles shining a soft light on Svetlana's silhouette, and a chandelier similar to the one used on the video for "Victim."
+Following this order, Sevi comes up with the idea to rearrange their songs into a multi-genre acoustic performance.
+Coupled with the video presentation of the song “The Victim", Sevi set an intimate stage/scene inviting folks to hear and enjoy the band's softer side.
+The stage is decorated like a cozy and familiar room, hats and umbrellas hanging on hooks, candles shining a soft light on Bliznakova's silhouette, and a chandelier similar to the one used on the video for "Victim."

-One of SEVI's most notable shows – "Last Call for 2013" – finds Svetlana in a Steampunk top hat with goggles, leather gloves and chains, with a large metal plate fashioned into the band's logo which adorns her microphone stand.
+One of Sevi's most notable shows – "Last Call for 2013" – had Bliznakova in a Steampunk top hat with goggles, leather gloves and chains, with a large metal plate fashioned into the band's logo which adorns her microphone stand.
 This metal logo remains a constant feature till this day.
 Guitarist Bobby Zasheff is equally dashing with a leather vest with a pocket watch on a chain peeking out from its pocket.